Can you trust that UV-C disinfection is really effective?

 Nevoa is proud to share our EPA-registered Microburst disinfectant with our partner hospitals, ensuring complete disinfection for all patients and staff.

-When using Nimbus to fog a room with Microburst, our solution demonstrated pathogen reduction far above the EPA requirements, boasting a 6.77 log reduction or 99.9999% kill rate.
-This level of pathogen reduction is more than 10,000x higher than that demonstrated by FDA-authorized UV-C devices.
+When using Nimbus to fog a room with Microburst, our solution demonstrated microbial reduction on treated surfaces far above EPA requirements, achieving a 6.77 log reduction or 99.9999% microbial reduction on treated surfaces.
+This level of microbial reduction is more than 10,000x higher than that demonstrated by FDA-authorized UV-C devices.

 Compared to unregistered devices, the results are staggering.
 Research by the University of Arizona College of Public Health showed that an unregistered UV-C device fell significantly short of the standard set by the FDA, resulting in only 1.02 log reduction or 90.45% kill rate.